 Pensions Liability - Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages and mortality rates.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pension's liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the real discount rate assumption would result in a decrease in the pension obligation of £5.2m, a 1 year increase in member life expectancy would increase the pension obligation by £13.4m, a 0.1% increase in the Long Term Salary Increase Rate would increase the pension liability by £0.3m and a 0.1% increase in the Pension Increase Rate would increase the pension obligation by £5.0m.
+For instance, a 0.1% increase in the real discount rate assumption would result in a decrease in the pension obligation of £5.2m, a 1 year increase in member life expectancy would increase the pension obligation by £13.4m, a 0.1% increase in the Pension Increase the pension liability by £0.3m and a 0.1% increase in the Pension Increase Rate would increase the pension by £5.0m.
 See Note 30.7.